 Hong Kong Securities Law

-Hong Kong’s equity market is The Stock Exchange of Hong Kong Limited (the Exchange), which is a wholly-owned subsidiary of Hong Kong Exchanges and Clearing Limited (SEHK).
-The Exchange comprises a securities market and a derivatives market and also provides clearing houses for these markets.
-The Exchange operates two boards:
+Hong Kong’s equity market is The Stock Exchange of Hong Kong Limited (the HKEX), which is a wholly-owned subsidiary of Hong Kong Exchanges and Clearing Limited (SEHK).
+The HKEX comprises a securities market and a derivatives market and also provides clearing houses for these markets.
+The HKEX operates two boards:

 - the Main Board which provides fund-raising opportunities for companies able to meet its financial and other qualifying criteria; and

 - the Growth Enterprise Market or GEM which offers a listing platform for smaller companies and also acts as a stepping-stone to Main Board listing.